Brock the Vote Takes on Midterms

 November 6 is Election Day in America.
 Control of Congress, in addition to a myriad of state and local elections, will be at stake.
-The College at Brockport is working to "Brock the Vote" — an initiative that focuses on helping our students become engaged citizens by helping them register to vote and educating them on candidates.
+SUNY Brockport is working to "Brock the Vote" — an initiative that focuses on helping our students become engaged citizens by helping them register to vote and educating them on candidates.

 Associate Director of Community Development Kim Piatt is once again leading the initiative, which was launched during the 2016 Presidential Election.
 The program's success has helped Brockport become recognized as a "Voter Friendly Campus" for the last two years.
 The Office of Community Development is hoping to build on that success and further engage students in the democratic process.

 "Our campaign uses tabling events around campus, classroom visits, and programs in the Union and Residence halls to help spread awareness for election season," Piatt said.
 "Our newest initiative involves a partnership with the Monroe County Board of Elections through their Election Fellows (MCEF) Program."

 The MCEF program recruits two students from each associated institute (one Republican and one Democrat) who are tasked with not only engaging students in the democratic process as voters, but recruiting them as election inspectors too.
 The College's election fellows for 2018 are Sam Dicano (D) and Jack Merritt (R).
 Together, they recruited about 60 students as election inspectors to assist with tasks like handing out ballots and helping voters with disabilities on Election Day.

 "The initiative hopes to not only bring in more volunteers, but specifically younger volunteers to help make young voters feel comfortable while voting," Dicano said.
 "Since coming to campus in August, we have been recruiting students as inspectors, which often includes registering them to vote in Monroe County."